carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 > (Source: [Wikipedia](https://en.wikipedia.org/wiki/Web_scraping))
 >

-This technique is closely related to _web indexing_ which is what search engines like Google do to build the database that is queried when users are searching.
-The difference is that web indexing (using tools typically called "bots" or "crawlers") aims to visit _all_ web sites recursively, following all links (unless blocked), index all data and store the result in a database and repeat every so often to keep their index current.

-Web scraping, on the other hand, is a more focused technique, typically targeting one web site at a time to extract unstructured information and put it in a structured form for reuse.
+Web scraping typically targets one web site at a time to extract unstructured information and put it in a structured form for reuse.

 In this lesson, we will continue exploring the examples above and try different techniques to extract the information they contain.
-But before we launch into web scraping proper, we need to look a bit closer at how information is organized in an HTML document and how to build queries to access a specific subset of that information.
+But before we launch into web scraping proper, we need to look a bit closer at how information is organized within an HTML document and how to build queries to access a specific subset of that information.

 # References